Robert E. Lee: Harpers Ferry

-John Brown led a band of 21 abolitionists who seized the federal arsenal at Harpers Ferry, Virginia, in October 1859, hoping to incite a slave rebellion.
-President James Buchanan gave Lee command of detachments of militia, soldiers, and United States Marines, to suppress the uprising and arrest its leaders.
+John Brown led a band of 21 abolitionist raiders who seized the federal arsenal at Harpers Ferry, Virginia, on October 16, 1859, hoping to incite a slave rebellion.
+President James Buchanan gave Lee command of detachments of militia, soldiers, and United States Marines, to defeat the raiders and arrest its leaders.
 By the time Lee arrived that night, the militia on the site had surrounded Brown and his hostages.
 At dawn, Brown refused the demand for surrender.
-Lee attacked, and Brown and his followers were captured after three minutes of fighting.
+Marines under Lee attacked, and Brown and his followers were captured after three minutes of fighting.
 Lee's summary report of the episode shows Lee believed it "was the attempt of a fanatic or madman".
 Lee said Brown achieved "temporary success" by creating panic and confusion and by "magnifying" the number of participants involved in the raid.

 Texas

 In 1860, Lt.
 Col. Robert E. Lee relieved Major Heintzelman at Fort Brown, and the Mexican authorities offered to restrain "their citizens from making predatory descents upon the territory and people of Texas ... this was the last active operation of the Cortina War".
 Rip Ford, a Texas Ranger at the time, described Lee as "dignified without hauteur, grand without pride ... he evinced an imperturbable self-possession, and a complete control of his passions ... possessing the capacity to accomplish great ends and the gift of controlling and leading men".

 When Texas seceded from the Union in February 1861, General David E. Twiggs surrendered all the American forces (about 4,000 men, including Lee, and commander of the Department of Texas) to the Texans.
 Twiggs immediately resigned from the U.S. Army and was made a Confederate general.
 Lee went back to Washington and was appointed Colonel of the First Regiment of Cavalry in March 1861.
 Lee's colonelcy was signed by the new president, Abraham Lincoln.
 Three weeks after his promotion, Colonel Lee was offered a senior command (with the rank of Major General) in the expanding Army to fight the Southern States that had left the Union.
 Fort Mason, Texas, was Lee's last command with the United States Army.